mengsokool/rtsp2jpg/docs/troubleshooting.md

 - Consider locking the backend preference to whichever is most stable (`prefer` during registration).
 - If using WiFi cameras, reduce frame rate by increasing `RTSP2JPG_READ_THROTTLE_SEC`.

+## FFmpeg/H.264 decode errors in the logs
+- Messages such as `co located POCs unavailable`, `cabac decode of qscale diff failed`, or `error while decoding MB …` originate from FFmpeg when the camera delivers a corrupted or incomplete H.264 frame.
+They are warnings that FFmpeg is attempting to conceal damaged macroblocks and do **not** mean the rtsp2jpg worker has crashed.
+- These issues usually happen with unstable RTSP links (WiFi, congested networks, or cheap cameras).
+  Reduce packet loss by improving signal quality, lowering the camera bitrate, or switching to a more reliable transport such as wired Ethernet or TCP RTSP mode when available.
+- The worker now listens to FFmpeg/GStreamer stderr and skips frames whenever these warnings appear, preventing corrupted images from being cached.
+Tune the suppression window with `RTSP2JPG_DECODER_WARNING_WINDOW_SEC` or disable monitoring entirely with `RTSP2JPG_ENABLE_DECODER_LOG_MONITOR=false` if you run on a platform where redirecting stderr is not desirable.
+- Ensure the camera's firmware is up to date.
+Some devices emit non-standard H.264 streams that trigger FFmpeg error spam; firmware updates often fix encoder bugs.
+- If the errors flood the logs but snapshots still work, you can lower the log level to `WARNING` by setting `RTSP2JPG_LOG_LEVEL=warning` so that FFmpeg's diagnostic messages are suppressed.
+- When the stream becomes unreadable, rtsp2jpg will reconnect according to the configured retry policy.
+Investigate persistent failures by retrieving `/status/{token}` which includes the last backend error text and the number of consecutive failures.

 ## High CPU usage
 - Lower the number of concurrent cameras per instance.
 - Increase `RTSP2JPG_READ_THROTTLE_SEC` or disable `uvicorn` auto-reload flags in production.